How to get started

 Additional Considerations

-The unique identifier can be the EMAIL field.
+If needed, the unique identifier can be the EMAIL field.
 In some cases, EMAIL is not provided in the attributes we receive via SSO, but only the SSO login name/username, or another unique identifier.
 When this occurs, we'll need that attribute also available in the SIS sync, under USER_LOGIN or USER_ID.
 Subsequent uploads of the .csv file must overwrite the existing file. uConnect can only process a single file, and if your platform serves different populations (e.g. undergrads, grads, and alumni) and you'd like to upload them into your platform, each should be combined into a single list and a USER_TYPE field should be added, identifying the user type.

 A user (with a unique email address, user ID, or login name) can only have one record in the file. (e.g. you cannot have a user with the same ID or email address listed both as a current student and an alumni).